AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 <em>The closer to being worked on, the more ready your work should be.
 Agile is about making progress with imperfect information.
 As the work gets closer, the less imperfect we expect the information.</em>
 </center>

 A word to the wise; don't expect perfection of Readiness; expect best effort.
 Questions regarding fine-tuning of requirements will always arise during implementation and this is OK.
-However, if the team isn't aware of all the workflows that the feature will achieve, doesn't understand UX, doesn't understand architectural concerns yet, and the potential value of their work, then that item is not ready.
+However, if the team isn't aware of all the workflows that the feature will achieve, doesn't understand UX, doesn't understand architectural concerns yet, and the potential value of their work, then that item is probably not ready.

 ## Delivery metrics

 Strive for predicatability of delivery.
 Teams that achieve a **predicatable cadence** such that each period they regularly deliver a **good volume of features** such that you can **plan out the near and medium term future**, are doing well.
-(A period is up to you to define and can be as granualar as you want to make it).
+(A period is up to you to define and can be as granular as you want to make it).

 ### Predicatablity
 An easy key indicator, or measure, is found in your ability to plan the near future; can you predict with some confidence, a team's ability to deliver work in the future?
 Are you able to meet key delivery dates?
 Are you able to commit to specific implementations or integrations for your customers or 3rd party integrators?